Vietnam and Cambodia

 Hue

-Fly to Danang, then enjoy a panoramic drive to Hue via the Hai Van Pass.
+Catch a morning flight to Danang and enjoy a scenic drive to Hue over the Hai Van Pass.

 Stay at Senna Hue Hotel